johannthorir/holdmybeer/README.md

 The daemon has one document in memory and supports returning document fragments when queried with a JSON Pointer in the URL path.

-It supports PUT of an application/json data to the JSON Pointer, as well as PATCH with application/merge-patch+json data.
+It supports PUT of an application/json data to the JSON Pointer (https://datatracker.ietf.org/doc/html/rfc6901) , as well as PATCH with application/merge-patch+json data.

 Nodes in the document can be removed with the DELETE method.